Olaparib With or Without Atezolizumab in Treating Patients With Locally Advanced or Metastatic Non-HER2-Positive Breast Cancer

 ARM II: Patients receive olaparib as Arm I and atezolizumab intravenously (IV) over 30-60 minutes on day 1.
-Courses repeat every 21 days in the absence of disease progression or unacceptable toxicity.
+Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.

 After completion of study treatment, patients are followed up monthly.